 Expos (or World’s Fairs, World Expos, International Expositions, etc.) occur about every 5 years and started in 1851 with the Crystal Palace in London.
-The last Expo in Shanghai in 2010 featured a USA Pavilion that was a closed, opaque oddly shaped building filled with video monitors and entered via a long, long queue.
-Our design for the current Expo, in Milan, is a response to the latest US pavilions and a gesture of openness, transparency and accessibility.
+The last Expo in Shanghai in 2010 featured a USA Pavilion that was a closed, opaque oddly shaped building filled with video monitors, advertising and entered via a lengendarily long queue.
+Our design for the 2015 Expo, in Milan, was a response to the latest US pavilions and a gesture of openness, transparency and accessibility.

-The pavilion opens its airplane hangar sized door to the main pedestrian approach, like an invitation to enter, and is as open, airy and breezy as a building can be.
-The Boardwalk (made of recycled lumber from America's boardwalks) rises to the second level, concealing a defined exhibition below and is the main forum for self-guided viewing.
-The rooftop terrace features a variable SmartGlassglass canopy, adjustable in response to the sun.
-It has become the daily party for the rooftop craving Italian crowds.
+The pavilion opened its airplane hangar-sized door to the main pedestrian approach, like an invitation to enter, and was as open, airy and breezy as a building can be.
+The Boardwalk (made of recycled lumber from the Coney Island boardwalk) rose to the second level, concealing a defined exhibition below and was the main forum for self-guided viewing.
+The rooftop terrace featured a variable SmartGlass canopy, adjustable in response to the sun.
+The terrace became the daily party for rooftop-craving Italian crowds.

-The pavilion itself is a scaffolding for ideas, a rethinking of the nature of the Expo pavilion and of America as a force in the food world.
+The pavilion itself was, and will continue to be, a scaffolding for ideas, a rethinking of the nature of the Expo pavilion and of America as a force in the food world.